brunosan/brunosan.eu/_posts/2012-08-09-inside-cyber-warfare.md

 It does have a few interesting description of events, policy implications and issues that make very good pointers to discuss, learn or research upon (outside this book).
-Interestingly I would recommend this book exatly as that, a conversation starter for the Issues and facts, not for the conclusions or narrative.
+Interestingly I would recommend this book exactly as that, a conversation starter for the Issues and facts, not for the conclusions or narrative.

 Looking at the Index I hope to make the point that the book does cover